ut-vision/SiMHand/README.md

 --diff_type mpjpe \     # distance caculation
 --pos_neg pos_neg     # add weight in pos or neg of Contrastive loss
 ```

+### SiMHand Fine-tuning:
+We provide the baseline model used to validate the effects of our pre-training: [minimal-hand](https://arxiv.org/pdf/2003.09572), thanks to the original author @[CalciferZh](https://github.com/CalciferZh), and @[MengHao666](https://github.com/MengHao666) for [minimal-hand](https://github.com/MengHao666/Minimal-Hand-pytorch) replication via pytorch.
+Since the @[MengHao666](https://github.com/MengHao666) implementation does not support several brand new datasets: FreiHands, DexYCB, Assemblyhands, please proceed directly with the newest model of minimal-hand we provide.
+You can find the fine-tuning model in [here](https://github.com/ut-vision/SiMHand/tree/main/minimal-hand).

 ## Citation
 If you find our paper/code useful, please consider citing our paper: